MartinTomcikMT/terraform-docker-infra/README.md

-# 🖥️ Terraform Docker Infra (terraform)
+# 🖥️ Terraform Docker Infra

-Simple tool for creating docker container with using terraform
+Simple Infrastructure as Code project for creating a Docker container using Terraform.

 ---